y56/learn/aisc.log.md

 #### Factory methods
 Factory methods are those methods that return a class object (like constructor) for different use cases.
 ### class MyClass vs class Myclass(object)

+## EOM: E?? of month

+something like monthly report, by Brett, to TaiYi

+business model; busisness contract to the client; engineering achievement;

+CPU utilization of azure VM

+the "exam" proposed by our client